How to Gather Midterm Feedback

 - Faculty can choose to use the standard OMET Question Set or write their own (faculty choosing the OMET set will still have the option to add questions).
 Learn more about customizing your survey.

 - Survey dates are calculated based on session code.
 Faculty can choose to modify dates.

 - Surveys will be administered online to students.

-- Results will be released to instructors shortly after surveys close, results are anonymized.
+- Results will be released to faculty shortly after surveys close.

 Top Hat is a powerful class polling and student engagement tool.
 Multiple surveys can be deployed at various points in the term and results collected in real time.
 Most survey questions can be created as anonymous.
 To get started, go to their registration page to create an account.
 No download or integration with an LMS is required.

 Canvas offers the ability to survey students using the Quiz tool.
 This is similar to how it’s handled in Blackboard.
 The anonymous feature can be turned off/on once surveys are deployed.